CoderMaggie/Sylius/docs/book/currencies.rst

 By default, user can switch the current currency in the frontend of the store.

-To manage the currently used currency, we use the **CurrencyContext**.
+To manage the currently used currency, we use the **Currency Context**.
 You can always access it through the ``sylius.context.currency`` id.

 .. code-block:: php